PaperPrototype/Intro-Coding-and-Computers/03 - C/Tutorials/Mario Pyramid (Easy)/english.md

 The video is a walkthrough of the concepts our code uses to print a pyramid.
 By the end of the video you should ba able to understand the below code with ease.

-Now lets do it!
 Make a new replit called "mario".
 Select the C programming language.

 Now we could can print out the hashes manually using the below code. (write the below code).